RevEngAI/reai-ida/README.md

 **A right click allows you to rename or breakdown the selected function**

 #### Auto Analysis

-You can also batch analyse the binary to rename functions using the `Auto Analyze Binary Symbol`.
+You can also batch analyse the binary to rename functions using the `Auto Analyze Binary`.

 ![auto_analyze_menu](assets/img/7.png)